 Most people spend years climbing the mountain of wealth accumulation, building their assets to prepare them for that magical day of retirement.
 This is the point where many people make a common mistake with retirement planning.
 Once they get there, the accumulation phase ends and the distribution phase begins, and they fail to position their assets to ensure they'll last throughout the retirement years.
 Far too often, they run out of money.

 You've gotten familiar with common retirement challenges and some of the tools available to you.
 The final step is putting it all together and making your customized plan.
-To do that most effectively, you should consider working with an expert in the field.
+To do that most effectively, you should consider working with a knowledgeable advisor who has experience working in the field.

 If you don’t leave behind an estate plan in your Orlando retirement planning strategy, your family could face major legal issues and (possibly) bitter disputes; making the plan may leave you with the comfort of knowing that your wishes will be carried out, when the time comes.
 Your estate plan could include wills and trusts, life insurance, disability insurance, a living will, a pre- or post-nuptial agreement, long-term care insurance, power of attorney, and more.